simplex-chat/simplex-chat/docs/DIRECTORY.md

 ### Why limit which groups can be listed

-The reason to restrict the acceptable content is to have a better experience for a wider range of the users, and to comply with the content policies of app distribution channels (App Store, Play Store, etc.) once the directory service is available via the app without additional configuration.
-To achieve that, the content in the listed groups should be restricted to generally appropriate.
+The reason to restrict the acceptable content is to have a better experience for a wider range of the users, and to comply with the content policies of app distribution channels (App Store, Play Store, etc.), once the directory service is available via the app without additional configuration.
+To achieve that, the content in the listed groups should be restricted to be generally appropriate.

 Doesn't it go against the idea of decentralization and freedom of speech?

 We believe it does not, because:

 1. The service only restricts the content in the groups that you choose to register – we have no register of all existing groups, and no access to their content.
 2. The service itself is open-source, and self-hostable, so anybody can run an alternative directory service with the different content policies.

 ### Which groups can be registered

+The below is not the final policy, it is a work in progress.

 Currently, the group registration is limited and manual, as we have limited resources to evaluate the content of the groups, so the initial content policy is quite restrictive - we believe it is better to be able to extend what is allowed, than to have to reduce it.

 To be "listed in the directory" <sup>\*</sup>, the group must have at least 10 members.
-The group profiles and group owner profiles must include appropriate, non-offensive avatar images.
+Both the group and group owner profiles must include relevant, appropriate, non-offensive avatar images, that do not use the existing trademarks.

 Please ONLY submit the groups on the following subjects:
 - communications solutions and providers (messengers, social networks, Internet, etc.)